 Nothing screams confidence like a big, happy, healthy-looking smile.
 People who are embarrassed or self-conscious of their smiles tend to have much less confidence and increased levels of stress and anxiety.
 Showing off your healthy teeth affects the way others see you and is even contagious.
 If you don’t feel like your smile is sufficient, the good news is that you have many different options.
-Continue reading to learn about how seeing a cosmetic dentist can improve your confidence as well as some different types of procedures that are available.
+Continue reading to learn about how seeing a

 Maintaining a beautiful smile, healthy gums, and white teeth require a lifetime commitment to an effective dental hygiene routine.
 However, study after study has shown that Americans seriously neglect their oral care.
 In fact, roughly 23% of people in the U.S. have gone two or more days without brushing their teeth and another 20% admitted to not flossing their teeth at all.
 With tooth decay and other dental issues on the rise, it is more important now than ever that you follow these four